5 Phases of Developing Medical Devices: A Comprehensive Guide

 Activities during this stage include:

-You should also research to see if there are similar products to the one you’re thinking about developing already on the market, This could make getting regulatory approval quicker and reduce clinical investigation requirements.
+You should also research to see if there are similar products to the one you’re thinking about developing already on the market, This could make getting regulatory approval quicker and reduce clinical trial requirements.

 Once you are convinced that your device has a market position, is viable and financially feasible, then you can move to the next stage.